 a federal agency within the legislative branch of the United States government that provides budget and economic information to Congress.

-As it and other sources point out, it's nonpartisan as it reviews the possible impacts of major . . .
+As it and other sources point out, it's nonpartisan as it reviews the . . .

 A look at the Wheeling Intelligencer’s coverage and celebration of the Trump Administration’s override of the Clean Power Plan

 National coverage --- editing an AP report

 The front page headline of this morning's Wheeling Intelligencer reads:

 Trump Administration To Get Rid of Obama's Clean Power Plan

 and what follows is the first two-thirds of the AP story.
 Of course, what was dropped tells another story that local . . .

 At the top of this morning's front page is the story: